 This has led to some taking advantage of the opportunity to use selling carbon credits as a source of income, and illegitimately selling credits in low-quality projects that lack permanence, additionality, baselines, monitoring and reporting etc – in a nutshell, that don’t have the climate impact they’re claiming to.

-These projects typically aim to sell as many credits as possible, which means they’re priced much lower to appeal to buyers.
+These projects typically aim to sell as many credits as possible, which means the carbon credit price is much lower to appeal to buyers.
 To add to this, because they’re low-quality projects without all the rigorous checks and precise development to ensure real-world climate impact, they have much lower running costs and so are able to afford to sell credits cheaply.

-Which leads us nicely to the second key factor in carbon credit pricing – running costs.
+Which leads us nicely to the second key factor in understanding how much a carbon credit costs – running costs.

 For high-quality carbon offset projects, the ability to sell carbon credits is what makes the project financially viable – funding the research, development, implementation and ongoing operation of the project.